 We initially are focusing on the development of the Technosphere Insulin System for the treatment of diabetes, and we face intense competition in this area.
 Pfizer, Inc. and Sanofi-Aventis, in collaboration with Nektar Therapeutics, have been conducting Phase 3 clinical trials for the Exubera product.
 In March 2004, these collaborators filed a submission seeking regulatory approval in Europe, and in March 2005, their new drug application, or NDA, was accepted by the FDA.
 Novo Nordisk A.S. has a pulmonary insulin product in development.
-Eli Lilly and Company, in collaboration with Alkermes, Inc., is conducting clinical trials for a pulmonary insulin product.
+In July 2005, Eli Lilly and Company, in collaboration with Alkermes, Inc., initiated a Phase 3 clinical trial required for registration of their inhaled insulin system and to define the safety and efficacy of the Lilly/Alkermes product.
 In addition, a number of established pharmaceutical companies have or are developing proprietary technologies or have entered into arrangements with, or acquired, companies with technologies for the treatment of diabetes.
 We also face substantial competition for the development of our other product candidates.